xarantolus/blog/_posts/2021-05-18-how-to-tap-the-android-screen-from-the-underlying-linux-system.md

 You can find the whole program [here](https://github.com/xarantolus/backtap/blob/main/cmd/singletap/main.go).

+One interesting detail about the sequence is that it doesn't always have to be the same.
+Sometimes, there are more `SYN_REPORT` events in a sequence, but interestingly they do not appear to change the result.
+According to the [documentation](https://www.kernel.org/doc/html/v4.15/input/event-codes.html#ev-syn), if no `SYN_REPORT` has been sent between two events, they are seen as sent in the same moment of time; so this event type acts as a separator.

 Now that we have the code for a single tap, we can of course adjust the code to be able to tap any position by simply changing the `x` and `y` values.